Hanseatic Spirit current position

 Review of Hanseatic Spirit

-MS Hanseatic Spirit cruise ship is the third (last, for now) of Hapag-Lloyd's new expedition cruise ships - with sisterships Hanseatic Inspiration (October 2019) and Hanseatic Nature (April 2019).
-Spirit is currently on order (under construction) with a scheduled launch in 2021-Q2.
-All boats are of the same design.
+The 2021-built MS Hanseatic Spirit cruise ship is the third/last (for now) of Hapag-Lloyd's new expedition boats - with sisterships Hanseatic Inspiration (2019 October) and Hanseatic Nature (2019 April).
+All these boats are of the same design.

-Like a Hapag-Lloyd ship, Spirit serves predominantly German-speaking travelers.
-Unlike the fleetmates Inspiration and Nature, Spirit is marketed as an adults-only boat.
-The vessel (IMO number 9857640) is Bahamas-flagged (MMSI 215973000) and registered in Nassau.
+Hanseatic Spirit was officially delivered from VARD (shipbuilder) on June 29, 2021.
+Like all Hapag-Lloyd cruise ships, Spirit serves predominantly German-speaking travelers.
+However, unlike the fleetmates Inspiration and Nature, Spirit is marketed as an adults-only boat.

 History - construction and ownership